spring-media/adsolutions-implementationReference/publisher/deals.bild.de_desktop.md

 `	adPlacements: ["a-teaser","mrec","dealsad","inpage"],`

+### Notes

+If you have infinite scrolling on a site, you can repeat _btf placements as much as you want.
+Keep in mind that an initial _btf placement needs to be defined like a normal placement in `AdPlacements` and `adSlotSizes`.
+In addition the initial _btf placement needs to exist in the ad server, too.
-__You can repeat the _btf placements as much as you want.
-Please use the following schema:__
+Each incremented element is (if itself is not defined in adSSetup) a copy of the original _btf placement.
+Please use the following schema:

 Example for 3 Medium Rectangle btf